-These ratios are what I would expect to see in a genuine chicken nugget.
-This suggests to me that they are probably made of more natural ingredients, or at least there will be more actual chicken in the product.
+The fact that these ratios are what I would expect to see in a genuine chicken nugget suggests to me that they are probably made of more natural ingredients or at least there will be more actual chicken in the product.

 In these kind of fast food products, there are always going to be a higher amount of additives in them.
 This is for two main reasons;

-- To improve the flavour of the food in order to make you want to come back for more.
+- To improve the flavor of the food in order to make you want to come back for more.
 In essence; to add an addictive quality to the food.

 - To lengthen the shelf life of the product.